-The cast of characters for Final Fantasy XII is one of the strongest of any Final Fantasy games to date.
+The cast of characters in Final Fantasy XII are one of the strongest of any of the Final Fantasy games to date.
 There are no ridiculous and nonsensical characters like Cait Sith (from Final Fantasy VII) or Quina (from Final Fantasy IX).
 The main cast includes Vaan, Balthier, Fran, Penelo, Basch and Ashe.

 The world of Ivalice has been seen in previous Final Fantasy titles including Final Fantasy Tactics and Final Fantasy XII: Revenant Wings.
 The scenery in the various zones look fantastic and work well with the story, although many fans complained of the story being too “political”.
-This doesn’t bother me, as I would prefer more of a politically-stylized story than one that is more fantasy driven, but it doesn’t work well for everyone.
+This doesn’t bother me, as I would prefer more of a politically-stylized story rather than one that was more fantasy driven, but it doesn’t work well for everyone.

-Another highly polarizing aspect of the game is the use of the Gambit system which allows you to setup specific actions for characters that are completed only under certain conditions.
+Another highly polarizing aspect of the game is the use of the Gambit system which allows the player to setup specific actions for characters that are completed only under certain conditions.
 For example, you can create a Gambit which causes your character to automatically use a Potion on themselves or a party member when their HP drops below 50%.

 The License Board system is somewhat unique.
 In the early stages of the game, it offers quite a bit of customization for each of your characters, but this tends to run thin later on in the game as all of the characters begin acquiring the same moves and Magick spells.
-The Zodiac Age (as well as the International Zodiac Job System version) will solve some of these problems by adding in character classes which will greatly change the mechanics behind a standard playthrough.
+The Zodiac Age (as well as the International Zodiac Job System version) solves some of these problems by adding in character classes which will greatly change the mechanics behind a standard playthrough.